ELIGIBILITY: In addition to a player's agreement to abide by the CSGA General Tournament Policies, the following criteria is required:

 TRANSPORTATION & CADDIES: At both sectional qualifying and the championship proper the use of caddies is permitted but not required.
 The use of automotive transportation is not permitted during the championship proper but will be permitted at any qualifying site at the discretion of the host club.

-PRIZES: The player(s) with the low 36-hole total in stroke play will be awarded the Robert M. Grant medail in recgonition of their accomplishment.
-Players advancing to the Quaterfinals of the Match Play bracket will receive merchandise credit redeemable at the Country Club of Waterbury.
+PRIZES: The player(s) with the low 36-hole total in stroke play will be awarded the Robert M. Grant medal in recgonition of their accomplishment.
+Players advancing to the Quaterfinals of the Match Play bracket will receive merchandise credit redeemable at the Fox Hopyard Golf Club golf shop.
 Players advancing to the Semifinals of the Match Play bracket will receive keepsake trophies in recognition of their accomplishment.
-The 116th Connecticut Amateur Champion will have his name engraved on the permanent Robert Pryde trophy and be allowed to keep the permanent trophy in their possession until the 117th Connecticut Amateur is conducted.
+The 117th Connecticut Amateur Champion will have his name engraved on the permanent Robert Pryde trophy and be allowed to keep the permanent trophy in their possession until the 118th Connecticut Amateur is conducted.

 WITHDRAWALS & REFUNDS: Refund less $25.00 administrative fee if requested prior to entry deadline.
 50% refund after entry deadline and seven days prior to the event.
 Within seven days prior to the event there will be no refund.
 Any player who has competed in a qualifying round will be not be issued a refund if they are forced to withdraw from the championship proper.